srepetsk/gw-style/_pages/new-stories.md

 We use three of the licenses:
 <ul>
 	<li>Attribution or <strong>CC BY</strong></li>
-	<li>Attribution-ShareAlike or <strong>CC BY-SA</strong></li>
+	<li>Attribution-ShareAlike or <strong>CC BY-SA </strong>(sometimes <strong>CC BY-SA 3.0 </strong>or <strong>CC BY-SA 2.0</strong>)</li>
 	<li>Attribution-NoDerivs or <strong>CC BY-ND</strong></li>
 </ul>
-Creative Commons asks that you use the format: Title/Author/Source/License
+Creative Commons asks that you use the format: Title/Author/Source/License (TASL)

-For example: (Photo: A Nice Pic/Jim Photographer/Wikimedia/CC BY-SA)
+For example: (Image: A Nice Pic/Jim Photographer/Wikimedia/CC BY-SA)

 If any of these are not available or unknown it is fine to drop that element.

+&nbsp;

+Note: The title is a requirement of all CC licenses version 3.0 or earlier and optional for 4.0.
+The author, source, license and extra notices is required for all CC licenses.

 &nbsp;